samlarby/Milestone-Project-1/README.md

 ### Design Choices
 * Colour scheme
-    * The main two colours used are black and antiquewhite
+    * The main two colours used are antiquewhite and black.
 * Typography
     * The font-family used for this website is Montserrat and sans-serif was set as the fall back font.
 Montserrat was used as it has a clean and stylish look.
 * Imagery